 Guidance and Feedback Hours

-A main aim is to integrate environmental considerations into social and political theory.
-My current project is a book on Global Justice and Finance; other work in progress is on Global Justice and Human Rights from an Ecological Perspective.
-I have plans for an interdisciplinary research programme centred on applied investigations of fairness.
+Previous work aimed to integrate environmental considerations into social and political theory.
+A recent project led to a book on Global Justice and Finance.
+(Other work currently on hold includes Global Justice and Human Rights from an Ecological Perspective, and an interdisciplinary research programme centred on applied investigations of fairness.)

-My research roles at Edinburgh include being Director of the Just World Institute and a member of the Political Theory Research Group.
+At Edinburgh I am a member of the Political Theory Research Group.
 Beyond Edinburgh, I maintain the Political Theory Email List and its Facebook group.

-I can offer PhD supervision in most areas of contemporary political theory/philosophy.
-Especially welcome are applications in the field of international political theory and/or environmental and/or rights theory.
+I can offer PhD supervision in the research areas indicated above.
 (I am one of six political philosophers based in Politics & IR.)

 - Human Rights and the Environment, edited, 4 Vols, (Routledge, 2017)